(Editor’s note: This post was originally published in 2016 and has recently been updated for accuracy and relevance)

 Hybrid hosted call center software

 Hybrid software means that your call center’s software is hosted off-site and accessed through the internet or intranet.
-This solution tends to articulate the pros and cons of the previous two models.
-This solution can represent a good middle ground, but its potential drawbacks are many.
-It’s cheaper on acquisition than an on premises solution, but still requires third-party maintenance.
-It’s less flexible than a cloud-based system, more expensive, and less secure.
+This solution combines the pros and cons of the previous two models, representing a middle ground between fully virtual and onsite.
+It may sound ideal, but hybrid setups have several potential drawbacks.

-In order to avoid repetition, this guide won’t delve too deeply into hybrid solutions, since they cumulate the characteristics of both on premises and cloud setups.
-Moreover, the concrete application of a hybrid solution differs for every company.
+In order to avoid repetition, this guide won’t delve too deeply into hybrid solutions, since they’re less common and possess characteristics of both on-premise and cloud setups.
+Plus, hybrid setups are unique by nature and vary from company to company.